BLC Mentors

 Program Schedule

-The eight-month hybrid program will run from April to December 2025, supporting 20 pairs of mentors and mentees.
+The eight-month hybrid program will run from August 2026 to May 2027, supporting 10 pairs of mentors and mentees.
+A detailed schedule will be shared soon and updated here.

-- Wednesday, April 30, 2025: Kick-off retreat featuring networking, onboarding, and mentor/mentee matching at Brandeis University.
+- September 2026: Kick-off retreat featuring networking, onboarding, and mentor/mentee matching at a BLC member institution.

 Application Information